bharat-tiwari/OurTechJournal/angular4/rx-observables.md

 Data coming from source can be regarded as a stream of data that would get populated asynchronously over time.
 When this data is processed using some methods (called `Operators`) of an Observable API (like RxJS), then the Observable API converts that data to a 'subscribe-able' stream of data that gets populated asynchronously over time.
 Your app can subscribe to the data provided via Observable API so that the app gets notified whenever there is new data available in the Observable data stream.

+When dealing with large asynchronous tasks in javascript, we can end-up in a callback hell.
+To better deal with asynchronous tasks, various solutions have been provided in javascript and its frameworks like promises, generators, and async/await.
+RxJS is another solution.

 Observables is not limited to 'asynchronous' data, it can also wrap 'synchronous' data as well to make it 'subscribe-able'  or 'observable'.

 Our app function that 'subscribes' to some observable data is called 'observer' - its observing or watching the changes happening to data, gets notified about data changes and now its upto our app function how to handle and use that new data or when its notified about some **error** or its notified that the data changes are **complete** or **done**.